aaronmueller/nshell/README.md

 	- The next command is entered on a new line after that, meaning that it is entered after no prompt.
 	- workingProgram does this.
 * Manually-set prompts can't contain spaces, whereas the default prompt does contain spaces (workingProgram does this).
-* The first pair of quotes per token are removed.
+* The state machine has interesting token behavior
 	- "token" -> token
-	- ""token"" -> "token"
+	- ""token"" ->  token""
-	- "t"oken" -> t"oken
+	- "t"oken" -> t oken"
+	- to"k"en -> to"k"en
 * `procs` does not remove finished processes from the display list, but it does mark them as finished.
 	- The questions page on the course site states that this is acceptable.